supermarin/after_talk/README.md

 Clone the app, `gem install` and `rake db:create` to create the database.
 You can start the server with `ruby app.rb`.

+## Leaving feedback

+If you're on the Mac, just tell people to visit `#{your_computer_name}.local`.
+For instance, if computer name is Batman and we're on the same wifi, you can see it as `batman.local`.